Kenneth7117/AWS_Projects/Upgrade Kubernetes Using kops/Readme.md

 ## Conclusion
 - Learnt the creation of K8s cluster
 - Editing the config file for version upgrade
-- pusing out a rolling upgrade
+- pushing out a rolling upgrade